Soapy728/WHSTechNotes/journal.md

 # January 29, 2025
 i take the map test and i had to rush because my chromebook was gonna die

+# April 16, 2026
+modern space technology is enough missions to sucess